looker-open-source/sdk-codegen/docs/byosdk.md

 value as a `Bearer` token.

-The `login([sudoUserId])` and `logout()` methods may not be required for a given SDK run-time scenario. e.g., for several Browser-based implementations of the Typescript SDK such as same origin requests or as a Looker extension, the run-time environment can provide API authentication support without requiring `login()` and `logout()`.
+The `login([sudoUserId])` and `logout()` methods may not be required for a given SDK run-time scenario. e.g., for several Browser-based implementations of the TypeScript SDK such as same origin requests or as a Looker extension, the run-time environment can provide API authentication support without requiring `login()` and `logout()`.

 When an SDK supports significantly different runtime behavior, use a different `AuthSession` implementation.
-For example, the Typescript SDK has:
+For example, the TypeScript SDK has:

 - [`CSRFSession`](/packages/sdk-rtl/src/CSRFSession.ts) for browser-based same-origin usage
 - [`BrowserSession`](/packages/sdk-rtl/src/browserSession.ts) for browser-based CORS usage